jwodder/eletter/docs/index.rst

     api
     changelog

-``eletter`` provides a basic function for constructing an `email.message.EmailMessage` instance without having to touch the needlessly complicated `~email.message.EmailMessage` class itself.
-E-mails with text bodies and/or HTML bodies plus attachments are supported.
-Classes are also provided for composing more complex multipart e-mails.
+``eletter`` provides functionality for constructing & deconstructing `email.message.EmailMessage` instances without having to touch the needlessly complicated `~email.message.EmailMessage` class itself.
+A simple function enables composition of e-mails with text and/or HTML bodies plus attachments, and classes are provided for composing more complex multipart e-mails.

 Installation